Download This Sample

 - During the war, Tuskegee Airmen escorting bombers were downed by enemy fire only seven times out of the 179 missions they executed.

 - A total of 27 Tuskegee Airmen-escorted bombers were shot down by enemy airplanes.

 - During its combat overseas, the 332nd Fighter Group and its four squadrons shot down a total of 112 enemy airplanes.

 - The Fighter Group completed its combat missions in late April 1945, and the war in Europe ended in early May.
 Its mission accomplished, the group redeployed to the United States and was inactivated in October.

-- After the Tuskegee squadrons were disbanded, several attempts to revive the integration of black soldiers to the American military.
+- After the Tuskegee squadrons were disbanded, there were several attempts to revive the integration of black soldiers into the U.S. military.

-- In response, President Harry S. Truman issued Executive Order 9981 in 1948, mandating the racial integration of all military services.
+- President Harry S. Truman thus issued Executive Order 9981 in 1948, mandating the racial integration of all military services.

 - Black Navy and Marine Corps pilots as well as black Air Force pilots were eventually recognized.

 - Benjamin Davis became the first black general in the Air Force.